 #11 – A MILLIONAIRE HAS A PLAN

 Armed with the 10 points discussed above, millionaires develop a personal plan on what they will do in each area.
 The plan could be in writing or could just be a thoughtful process in the millionaires head.

 Written plans with action items are a good idea for personal accountability.

 Related Book Review: The Millionaire Master Plan

-The Millionaire Master Plan is an intersting “how to become a millionaire book”.
+The Millionaire Master Plan is an interesting “how to become a millionaire book”.
 The author became a millionaire from nothing.
 I read it recently and really enjoyed it.